The South Coast Cabinet of Curiosities

 The Cabinet of Curiosities is an old tradition, born of circuses, sailors, collectors and dreamers who believed the world was far too strange to ever be fully mapped.

-The South Coast Cabinet carries that tradition forward.
+The South Coast Cabinet of Curiosities carries that tradition forward.

 Within these shelves live fragments of legend.
 This is not a museum of answers.
 It is a shrine to wonder!